MikePacey/Lancaster-HEC/docs/mpi.rst

   * - mpif90
     - Fortran 90

-These wrappers can be called once the relevant module has been added to your environment and are used in exactly the same way that a standard compiler can be called.
+These wrappers can be called once the relevant :ref:`enviroment module<envmods>` has been added to your environment and are used in exactly the same way that a standard compiler can be called.